 Opting for a free VPN plan usually means some major compromises: data transfer limits, maybe restrictions on speeds, and users often can't use the most popular locations.
 It's tempting to think there's always a big catch somewhere, and all you have to do is find it – right?

 Windscribe is an interesting VPN which doesn't seem to follow the usual rules.
 The free VPN plan gives you a chunky 10GB a month data allowance if you register your email address (2GB if not), 20 times what you'll get with some competitors.

 The main issues are that you get access to just eight countries (US, UK and other European cities, Hong Kong) and there's support for one connection only.
 But that's perfectly adequate if, say, you just want to protect your browsing and emails while you're travelling.

 Windscribe's free plan goes further with some unexpected extras: ad-blocking via a browser add-on, and even P2P support.

 - Want to try Windscribe?
 Check out the website here

 Unlike most of the competition, Windscribe’s commercial plan allows unlimited connections, and they're not explicitly for single users only.
 You're not allowed to resell the service, but this does mean you can let the whole family have access without worrying about hitting some arbitrary connection limit.
-Though beware, if you’re streaming HD video or torrenting 24 hours a day we suspect they'll complain eventually.

 *Our testing included evaluating general performance (browsing, streaming video).
 We also used speedtest.net to measure latency, upload and download speeds, and then tested immediately again with the VPN turned off, to check for any difference (over several rounds of testing).
 We then compared these results to other VPN services we've reviewed.
 Of course, do note that VPN performance is difficult to measure as there are so many variables.